AdamRatcliffe-TomTom/mapbox-map-menu/README.md

-# Map menu for Mapbox GL JS and Maplibre
+# Map menu for Mapbox GL JS and Maplibre GL JS

 A simple menu control for use cases such as toggling the visibility of map layers.

 ## Usage

 Add the control resources to your webpage:

 ```css
 <link rel="stylesheet" type="text/css" href="./map-menu.css" />
 <script src="./map-menu.js"></script>
 ```

 Example:

 ```javascript
 const menu = new mapmenu.Menu({ title: "Layers" });
 map.addControl(menu);